whole-tale/wt-design-docs/frontend_architecture.md

 interface.
 The filesystem is mountable via WebDAV.

-One potential downside to WebDAV as a filesystem backend is that it can be somewhat slow for partial IO or repeated IO requests.
-Syncing operations can be batched and are of less concern.
+One potential downside to WebDAV as a filesystem backend is that it can be slow for partial IO or repeated IO requests.
+We are presently attempting to determine if the IO speed is unacceptably slow, or if it can be improved.

 This will be a "home" directory, customized on a per-researcher basis.